(This story was updated to include details provided by the Florida Department of State.)

-According to the Capitolist, the Supreme Court will hear Moody’s challenge as soon as next month.
+According to the Capitolist, the state Supreme Court will hear Moody’s challenge as soon as next month.

 Both sides are due to submit initial arguments to the court June 12, with possible oral arguments to follow.

-Neither Trulieve nor the Smart & Safe campaign immediately responded to a request for comment.
+Neither Trulieve nor the Smart & Safe campaign immediately responded to an MJBizDaily request for comment.

 In her initial submission to the court, Moody claimed the ballot initiative does not meet state standards for a proposed constitutional amendment be limited to a single subject.